Parallel-NetCDF/PnetCDF/sneak_peek.md

     ```
   + PnetCDF now allows a single read/write request from a process of size
     larger than 2 GiB.
 Such large requests are now passed down to the MP-IO
     library.
-This change is because MPI 3.0 introduces the large count feature,
+This change is because MPI 4.0 introduces the large count feature,
     including MPI_Count data type, MPI_XXX_c and MPI_XXX_x APIs that use 8-byte
     integer type to enable large MPI operations.
-As many MPI libraries today
+As some MPI libraries today
     have implemented this feature, PnetCDF can now take advantage of it to
     support large single requests.
-Because of this change configure option
+Because of this change, configure option
     `--enable-large-single-req` is thus deprecated.
 See
     See [PR #131](https://github.com/Parallel-NetCDF/PnetCDF/pull/131)